ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ### Only when dynamic variables are defined / Only when source record is selected

 As covered in the [Making your components interact](./#making-your-components-interact) section above, components can be set up to depend on information from another component, using **templating**.
-This visibility option makes it so that the component is visible only if information from the other component it depends on is available.&#x20;
+This visibility option makes it so that the component is visible only if information from the other component it depends on is available.

 Here's an example:

 ![](<../../.gitbook/assets/image (504).png>)

-:point\_up: This is a Collection component (`collection2`) that is filtered on another Collection component (`collection1`).
-See how the filter contains _dynamic variables_ (a.k.a templating)?
+:point*up: This is a Collection component (`collection2`) that is filtered on another Collection component (`collection1`).
+See how the filter contains \_dynamic variables* (a.k.a templating)?
 Well, choosing the "Only when dynamic variables are defined" option means `collection2` will appear only if a record of `collection1` is selected.

 {% hint style="info" %}
 With the **Always** option, filters containing templating are ignored if undefined.\
 \
 In practice, this means that in the above screenshot, if Visible was set on Always, `collection2` would ignore its filters unless a record from `collection1` is selected.
 {% endhint %}

+## Styling your components

+For components with style options, you can change the color, the font, the alignment and the formatting of the displayed text.